Love Travel, but Hate Airline Miles? Try AmEx's Blue Sky Preferred

 Sometimes, the best way to earn a free flight with a reward credit card is to avoid frequent flier miles altogether.
 Cards that offer cash back and other benefits are often more valuable than frequent flier miles, as these rewards can be used for any flight at any time.
 In addition, those who make advanced reservations and those who travel shorter distances rarely see as much value from their airline reward card spending as they would from a good cash back card.

-American Express offers its Blue Sky Preferred card that returns points worth 1.33 cents per dollar spent on all purchases, and points worth 2.66 cents per dollar at restaurants, hotels, and car rentals.
+American Express offers its Blue Sky Preferred card that returns 1x points on purchases, and 2x points at US restaurants, hotel rooms purchased directly from hotels, and with car rentals purchased directly with select car rental companies.
 In addition, it offers some additional features and benefits not found on most airline reward cards.

 How This Card Works

-New cardholders earn 15,000 points after spending $1,000 on their card within three months of opening an account.
-Each point is worth 1.33 cents each as a statement credit towards any travel purchase, so this sign up bonus can be valued at $200.
+New cardholders earn 15,000 points after spending $1,000 on their card within the first three months of opening an account.
 Most purchases then earn one point per dollar spent, while transactions at U.S. restaurants, hotels, and car rentals earn two points per dollar spent.

 Once 7,500 points are accumulated, cardholders can redeem the points for a $100 statement credit towards travel expenses such as airfare, hotel rooms, and rental cars.